railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Production orders are found in the menu :menuselection:`Manufacture --> Production Orders --> Production Orders to start`.
 A production order is always carried out in two stages:

 #.
-Consumption of raw materials
+Consumption of raw materials.

 #.
 Production of finished products.